JORDAN RIVER BREWING CO.

 Giving back to the community - here are some of the ideas we are considering subject to community support:

-10% of all profits generated from the Brewery business will be donated to Jordan River Community for community betterment and investment, and/or to be directed to a fund for the future fire hall and community center;
+Once the business is profitable, 1% of revenues generated from the Brewery business will be donated to Jordan River Community for community betterment and investment, and/or to be directed to a fund for the future fire hall and community center;

 Support community initiatives to petition the CRD for a fire protection area;